 PART II - OTHER INFORMATION

 ITEM 1.
 LEGAL PROCEEDINGS.

-There have been no material developments in the legal proceedings disclosed in Part I, Item 3 of our Annual Report on Form 10-K for the fiscal year ended April 30, 2016.
+There have been no material developments in the legal proceedings disclosed in Part I, Item 3 of our Annual Report on Form 10-K for the fiscal year ended April 30, 2016, except as follows.